-The Council extended a special appreciation to the convener, H. Lassen, and the Marine Institute's Hugh Miller (previous Associate Executive Director) and Gerald Anderson (Development and Planning Coordinators) and the various Institute personnel who assisted in running this Symposium effectively.
+The Council extend a special appreciation to the convener, H. Lassen, and the Marine Institute's Hugh Miller (previous Associate Executive Director) and Gerald Anderson (Development and Planning Coordinators) and the various Department personnel who assisted in making this Symposium the success it was.